 - gcrypt (encrypted git repositories!)

-The above special remotes can be used to tie git-annex into many cloud services.
+The above special remotes are built into git-annex, and can be used to tie git-annex into many cloud services.

 Here are specific instructions for using git-annex with various services: